Updated January 2021 Fact Sheet PDF

 Adoptions may be private or public, such as DHS’ Division of Children and Family Services in Arkansas.
 There are also International Adoption Agencies.

-A common type of adoption is when a relative adopts a child.
-This is called “relative adoption.”
+A common type of adoption is "relative adoption", or when a relative adopts a child.
 It would include adoption of a child who is related to the adoptive parents by blood or marriage.
 Two examples of this are step-parent adoption and grandparent adoption.

 There can be no direct payment to birth parents in exchange for terminating their rights.
 Prospective adoptive parents can pay incidental costs, such as medical costs, legal fees, etc.